 So, no, the blog is not dead.
 It does have a more crowded marketplace to work within.
 It also gives you a chance to explore at length issues you can only touch on in social media posts.
 It’s great for referencing and building a portfolio of writing.
 If you want your blog to hit the heights, you just need to know how to keep it relevant.

-Readers, please share so bloggers know the rumor that blogging is dead is just that– a rumor.
+Readers, please share so bloggers know the rumor that blog death is just that– a rumor.

-I look forward to your views in the comments section.
+I look forward to your views about blog death in the comments section.

 The death of blogging is a myth.